 When and where is the next Learning Institute?

-The next Learning Institute will be held on November 9 to 12, in Atlanta, GA.
+The next Learning Institute will be held in Fall 2023, in Atlanta, GA.

 Our History of Patient Engagement

 The Parkinson's Foundation has long been dedicated to making patient engagement a reality in the Parkinson's community.

 Patient Engagement Timeline

 - 2001: we established www.PDtrials.org as the first website and community coalition to help people with PD understand and find clinical trials.